Create Guide Templates

 Templates determine how Guide displays selected entry points on your website.
 Template types include:

-• Single channel: Use this to offer a single entry point in the Guide widget.
+• Single button: Use this to offer a single entry point in the Guide widget.

-• Multi-channel: Use this to offer multiple entry points in the Guide widget.
+• Multiple button menu: Use this to offer multiple entry points in the Guide widget.

 Be sure you create the channel buttons and entry points before starting this task.

-If you are using a multi-channel template, you will need channel buttons and a menu button.
+If you are using a multi-button template, you will need channel buttons and a menu button.
 Visitors click the menu button to display the channel buttons.

-Use a single channel template when you want Guide to direct visitors to just one channel.
+Use a single button template when you want Guide to direct visitors to just one channel.

 A round button with an image of chat bubbles that customers click to start a chat with an agent.